-Another strategy that is often underutilized is internally linking to key pages.
+Another strategy for hospital SEO that is often underutilized is internally linking to key pages.
 Internal links help spread link juice to other important posts and plenty of case studies show that it can positively impact search engine rankings.

 For example, Social Pilot has a case study that showed a 25% increase in organic traffic (a total of 9,200 additional visitors) simply by internally linking to a critical page.

 However, when you internally link, it’s important that you avoid adding links like confetti.
 Instead, select a few of your most linked-to pages (you can find those by using the “best by links” report in Ahrefs – just control F on the dashboard page and you’ll find it) and add a relevant link within the text to your new post.